In the Classroom

 Rise offers occupational, physical, speech and music therapies using a collaborative/consultation service delivery model.
 Therapies are provided in the classroom and are integrated into the daily routine to promote carryover of skills throughout the day.
 Therapists confer with parents and the teacher to discuss recommendations and make referrals for additional therapy services as appropriate.

-Rise School is licensed by the Child Care Licensing Division of the Texas Department of Family and Protective Services.
+The School is licensed by the Child Care Licensing Division of the Texas Department of Family and Protective Services.
 Rise receives annual unannounced site visits.
 The most recent compliance report is posted on the Rise Bulletin Board.
-Rise School is also accredited by the National Association of Education of Young Children (NAEYC).
+The Ashford Rise School is also accredited by the National Association of Education of Young Children (NAEYC).